wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/configure-indices.rst

 .. warning::

-  This process could lead into a broken installation of the Elastic Stack if it's not followed step by step.
+  This process could lead into a broken installation of the Elastic Stack if it is not followed step by step.
 Please proceed carefully.

 This process will be restored after upgrading the Wazuh Kibana plugin, or any of the Elastic Stack components involved during the process.
 The reason for this depends on each component:

 - On Elasticsearch, every new upgrade requires to update the Wazuh template, so the default index pattern will be restored.
 - On Filebeat, every new upgrade requires to update the configuration file for the Wazuh filebeat module, so the default name will be used to create indices.
-- On Kibana and the Wazuh Kibana plugin, the configuration file is removed when installing a new version, so it's necessary to apply again the custom settings.
+- On Kibana and the Wazuh Kibana plugin, the configuration file is removed when installing a new version, so it is necessary to apply again the custom settings.

 Procedure
 ---------